manuelkiessling/nodebeginner.org/content/_index.md

 While it is possible to write nearly any kind of application imaginable with Node.js, including 3D applications, Node.js isn't a good fit for every type of application.

 One area that is very natural for Node.js software development is network servers.
-Node.js comes with all the batteries included that make writing an HTTP web server relatively straight-forward.
+And Node.js comes with all the batteries included that make writing an HTTP web server relatively straight-forward.

 Thus, this is our next step: writing a Node.js server application that responds to HTTP requests.